icyphy/ptII/doc/books/systems/README.txt

 #####
 doc/books/systems/types/ArrayLengthError.xml

+This model probably supposed to fail.
+What should we do about it?

 ptolemy.kernel.util.IllegalActionException: add operation not supported between ptolemy.data.ArrayToken '{1, 2}' and ptolemy.data.ArrayToken '{1, 2, 3}'
 Because:
 The length of the argument (3) is not the same as the length of this token (2).